-On an annual basis (end of June 2013 to end of June 2014) the average price of property in Surrey registered an increase of 8.3%.
-The comparative annual performance figure for all properties in England and Wales between June 2013 and June 2014 was slightly lower at plus 6.4%.
+On an annual basis (end of August 2013 to end of August 2014) the average price of property in Surrey recorded an impressive increase of 11.6%.
+The comparative annual performance figure for all properties in England and Wales between August 2013 and August 2014 was lower at plus 8.4%.
 The The total number of sales completed during July is not yet available.
 The most recent month for which the number of completed sales has been published by the Land Registry is June.
 The number

 Surrey Houses uses the Land Registry statistics as a measure of the property market as we like to think that these offer the most accurate account of property sales.
 The widely publicised mortgage lenders' indices